sentientazure/superblogdocs/09_drafts/01_python_3_drafts_list_page.md

 Let's create a button that takes us to a page that displays all of our drafts.
 This button will not appear for users who are not logged in, because they're not allowed to write articles, let alone drafts.

+The page this button will take us to is the *drafts list page*.
+Which is quite similar to the *articles list page*. the main difference will be that the draft's detail page is going to be an update form for that draft.

 In your `base.html` template, change the following:
 ```django
 {% if request.user.is_authenticated %}